KonradHoeffner/rickview/README.md

 This leads to long wait times and out of memory errors on typical small scale research VMs with dozens of docker containers for longtime archival of finished research projects, whose results should still be available to enable reproducible science.

 ## Goals
-Implement a basic RDF browser similar to LodView in Rust with the following goals:
+Implement a basic RDF browser similar to LodView in Rust with the following properties:

 * speed
 * low resource utilization